 95.5% of the real estate in the Reaves Park neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Reaves Park neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Reaves Park neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.9% of the households here have four, five, or more cars.
 That is more cars per household than in 96.1% of the neighborhoods in the nation.

 The freedom of moving to new places versus the comfort of home.
 How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
 NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 In the Reaves Park neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.8% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.